daniellecrobinson/Data-Rescue-PDX/README.md

 Here is a sample exercise to take you through the workflow

-1. Adopt a dataset from the "Done" bin at [Archivers.Space](https://www.archivers.space/urls?phase=done).
-If all datasets in "Done" are claimed, move on to "Bag".search the google spreadsheet for your UUID and URL before claiming your dataset Visit the issues list and find one that nobody else has adopted yet.
+1. Adopt a dataset from the **WHERE IS THE NEW LIST, MAX**.
+Search the google spreadsheet for your UUID and URL before claiming your dataset Visit the issues list and find one that nobody else has adopted yet.
 **Example:** We're going to adopt this dataset: https://www.archivers.space/urls/D82A9773-81AF-4AF2-BF01-52CA2CF3BA22.
 We've updated the Google Spreadsheet and are ready to dive in.
 You might find after a few minutes that your dataset is incredibly confusing and hard to understand.
 This is normal.
 Here are some questions to ask during your research phase: